alterNERDtive/VoiceAttack-profiles/docs/configuration/RatAttack.md

 ## Announcing Your Nearest CMDR

-In case you have more than one CMDR registered as a Fuel Rat, you can have VoiceAttack announce the nearest one to a case and the distance.
+In case you have more than one CMDR registered as a Fuel Rat you can have VoiceAttack announce the nearest one to a case and the distance.
 You will have to go through a couple steps to set that up: